For companies of all sizes, handling business personal property taxes can be a beast.

 - Calculate the value of your assets.

 - Procure the assessor’s depreciation tables.
 Unlike federal depreciation tables, every jurisdiction can have its own flavor.
 As a result, there are thousands of tables covering various parts of the U.S.!
 Finding these tables takes a good amount of research, and they must be verified every year.
-(Again, good software does this legwork for you!)

 - Identify the correct table to apply to each asset.
 A particular county might have 20 different depreciation tables—software goes to one, desks go to another, etc.